openstack/ldappool/README.rst

 ldappool
 ========

-A simple connector pool for python-ldap.
+A simple connector pool for pyldap.

 The pool keeps LDAP connectors alive and let you reuse them, drastically reducing the time spent to initiate a ldap connection.